criped/mud-chat/CONTRIBUTING.md

 ### Improve Documentation

-Django Channels MUD could always use better documentation, whether as part of the official Khiva docs, or even description of the methods in the different namespaces.
+Django Channels MUD could always use better documentation, whether as part of the official docs, or even description of the methods in the different namespaces.

 ### Submit Feedback